QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: Background: Quantum Computing in the NISQ Era

-Scaffold \cite{javadiabhari2014scaffcc} is a quantum programming language embedded in the C/C++ programming language based on the LLVM compiler toolchain \cite{lattner2004llvm}.
-The major goal of Scaffold is to assist in efficiently developing quantum algorithms and advanced optimization, leveraging the existing LLVM compiling flow.
-Scaffold's compiler and scheduler --- \emph{Scaffcc} \cite{javadiabhari2014scaffcc} can generate very complicated OpenQASM code as will be seen later.
-Scaffold program can be compiled by \emph{Scaffcc} to native OpenQASM code using "\emph{-b}" compiling option.
+\textbf{Scaffold:} Scaffold \cite{javadiabhari2014scaffcc} is a quantum programming language embedded in the C/C++ programming language based on the LLVM compiler toolchain \cite{lattner2004llvm}.
+The major goal of Scaffold is to assist in developing quantum algorithms and advanced optimization, leveraging the existing LLVM compiling flow.
+By supporting advanced language structures such as loops, Scaffold can generate very complex OpenQASM code, such as the VQE examples in QASMBench.
+A Scaffold program can be compiled by \emph{Scaffcc} \cite{javadiabhari2014scaffcc} to native OpenQASM code using the "\emph{-b}" compiler option.